GC Content Calculator - DNA/RNA GC Percentage & Batch Risk

 Can I analyze RNA sequences for GC content?

-Yes, our GC Content Analyzer supports both DNA and RNA sequences.
+Yes.
+The GC Content Analyzer supports both DNA and RNA sequences.
 For RNA, uracil (U) replaces thymine (T), and GC content is calculated as (G + C) / (A + U + G + C) × 100.
-RNA molecules tend to form more stable secondary structures than DNA at equivalent GC content, so even moderately high GC content (>55%) in RNA oligos can lead to strong intramolecular folding that affects experimental performance.
+RNA molecules can form stable intramolecular structures, so moderately high GC content in RNA oligos should be reviewed together with structure prediction when folding could affect the experiment.

 How does this compare to the GC content tools in IDT OligoAnalyzer or Benchling?